TioHaidarHanif/Draft-Tugas-Akhir/progress.md

 - Implemented all methods in `UserController` for CRUD and statistics
 - All endpoints return JSON responses and proper error handling

+### Category & Subcategory Management (May 24, 2025)

+#### Controller Created
+- Created `CategoryController` for category and subcategory CRUD operations

+#### Routes Created
+- Added endpoints:
+  - GET /categories (all authenticated users)
+  - POST /categories (admin only)
+  - POST /categories/{category_id}/sub-categories (admin only)

+#### Middleware
+- Protected create/update/delete category & subcategory endpoints with `CheckRole` middleware (admin only)

+#### Validation
+- Implemented input validation for category and subcategory creation

+#### Tests Created
+- Added tests in `CategoryTest` for:
+  - Admin and non-admin access to create category/subcategory
+  - Input validation
+  - Fetching categories with subcategories

+#### Implementation
+- Implemented all methods in `CategoryController` for required endpoints
+- All endpoints return JSON responses and proper error handling

 ### Design Decisions
 1. Used UUIDs for primary keys on key entities (tickets, notifications) for security and scalability
 2. Kept regular auto-increment IDs for users to simplify integration with existing Laravel features